MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 # Build a library search

-This tutorial illustrates how to build a library search using the linked publication records from ["link private publication records with MAKES entities"](tutorial-entity-linking.md) tutorial and concepts from [library browser with contextual filters](tutorial-entity-linking.md) tutorial.
+This tutorial illustrates how to build a library search using the linked publication records from [link private publication records with MAKES entities](tutorial-entity-linking.md) tutorial and concepts from [library browser with contextual filters](tutorial-entity-linking.md) tutorial.
 You will learn how to:

 - Design a MAKES schema tailored for publication search
 - Design a MAKES grammar to process search queries